Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto/guide.en-gb.md

 If you need to expose services on the internet, you can:

-- Request public IPs via your `Hosted Private Cloud`{.action}.
+- Request public IPs via your `Hosted Private Cloud`.
 - Migrate your existing IP ranges using the [Bring Your Own IP (BYOIP)](/links/network/byoip) feature.

 ### Step 3: Enable access to the vCenter

 Access to vCenter is restricted by default in all OVHcloud HPC environments.

-You must explicitly allow your admin IPs to reach the `vCenter`{.action} endpoint.
+You must explicitly allow your admin IPs to reach the `vCenter` endpoint.

 To do so: